 '''

 FlowNetwork.step_time (index, num_steps)

+A function for stepping forward or backward in time.

 '''

 A Part (or subclass) instance may use any logic for stepping in time.
 To change time stepping, you may have to change time_step or override step_time().

 - index (any object) The index to step from. - num_steps (int) The number of steps to take.